Nil-Store/nil-store/metaspec.md

 ### 9.2 Upgrade Process

 *   **Standard Upgrades:** Require a proposal, a voting period, and a mandatory 72-hour execution timelock.
-*   **Emergency Circuit (Hot-Patch):** A predefined **4‑of‑7** threshold **with role diversity** (at least one key from each of: {Core Team}, {Independent Security Auditor}, {Community/Validator Rep}) can enact **VK‑only** emergency patches (see § 2.4).
-Keys MUST be HSM/air‑gapped; quorum may not be satisfied by keys within the same ASN/organization.
+*   **Emergency Circuit (Hot-Patch):** A predefined **5‑of‑9** threshold **with role diversity** can enact **VK‑only** emergency patches (see § 2.4).
+Keys MUST be HSM/air‑gapped.
-    *   **Key Allocation and Independence (Normative):** The 7 keys MUST be strictly allocated as: Core Team (2), Independent Security Auditor (2), Community/Validator Rep (3).
-The Auditor role MUST be filled by an entity with no financial or control relationship with the Core Team, ratified by DAO vote annually.
-The 4-of-7 threshold MUST include at least one valid signature from each of these three groups.
+    *   **Key Allocation and Independence (Normative):** The 9 keys MUST be strictly allocated as: Core Team (3), Independent Security Auditor (3), Community/Validator Rep (3).
+The Auditor role MUST be filled by entities with no financial or control relationship with the Core Team, ratified by DAO vote annually.
+The 5-of-9 threshold MUST include at least one valid signature from each of these three groups.
     *   **Sunset Clause (Normative):** Emergency patches automatically expire 14 days after activation unless ratified by a full DAO vote.
     *   **Sunset Integrity (Normative):** The emergency patch mechanism MUST NOT be capable of modifying the Sunset Clause duration or the ratification requirement.
-Ratification during the 14-day window does NOT disable the automatic expiration.
-A ratified patch MUST still expire; ratification only serves to schedule the patch for the standard upgrade cycle.
+If an emergency patch is ratified by a full DAO vote during the 14-day window, the automatic expiration MUST be disabled.
+The ratified patch remains active until it is superseded by the standard upgrade cycle.

 ### 9.3 Freeze Points